 Let’s break that down piece by piece:

 - Total number of “agree” responses: Any response where the score was 5-7 (for the 7-point scale survey), or a 4 or 5 (for the 5-point scale survey)

 - Total number of responses: Your overall response count

 - “X 100”: Multiply the result from the division equation to get a whole number

-CES is always rounded to a whole number.
+CES is rounded to a whole number.
 The higher your CES, the easier your customers find it to resolve their issues or locate the resources they require.

-Let’s imagine we received the following responses to the 7-point scale survey:
+Let’s imagine the following responses to the 7-point scale survey:

 - 5: 15 responses